Day 1: Delhi - Tijara 102 km

 always be insecure about having the right road and we will also be insecure about how

-much kilometer we have to cycle to reach 'civilization' with hotels and so forth.
+much kilometre we have to cycle to reach 'civilization' with hotels and so forth.

 We will certainly be sure whether we will find hotels on the way point roads.
 We will not.